vrivellino/chef-java_se/README.md

 Default `false`.
 - `node['java_se']['java_home']` - Alternative java_home location.
 Leave nil to use default location.
 For Linux and Windows only.
 Default `nil`.
+- `node['java_se']['win_addlocal']` - JDK features to install.
+For Windows only.
+Default `ToolsFeature,SourceFeature,PublicjreFeature`.
+- `node['java_se']['win_javalink']` - Symbolic link to Java JDK bin directory.
+Since Windows PATH and JAVA_HOME are not available during chef-client run, this provides a way for cookbooks to access the latest installed version.
+For Windows only.
+Default `C:\java\bin`.
 - `node['java_se']['set_default']` - Indicates whether or not you want the JDK installed to be default on the system.
 For Linux only.
 Default `true`.
 - `node['java_se']['owner']` - The owner of extracted directory.
 For Linux only.
 Default `root`.